blfcweb/biggestlittlefc.github.io/volunteer/host.md

 ## Rules of Hosting Events

-### Can 18+ panels be hosted?

-Yes, panels with 18+ content are allowed.
+- **Can 18+ panels be hosted?** - Yes, panels with 18+ content are allowed.
 Typically they will be scheduled at night.
 You will be responsible for finding a volunteer to check ID at the door, and your panel will be cancelled if you don't have one.

-### I want to do a workshop, but I can't afford to give away supplies.

-You are allowed to charge for supplies for your workshop.
-We recommend you try to keep it under $10, or you may not get much interest. <b>Do not</b> charge more than the actual cost of the supplies.
+- **I want to do a workshop, but I can't afford to give away supplies.** - You are allowed to charge for supplies for your workshop.
+We recommend you try to keep it under $10, or you may not get much interest. **Do not charge more than the actual cost of the supplies**.

-### My panel has unusual equipment or room requirements.

-That's probably okay.
+- **My panel has unusual equipment or room requirements.** - That's probably okay.
 You'll need to note your special needs when you submit the application.

-### Will an ASL interpreter be available?

-We will be hiring an ASL interpreters.
+- **Will an ASL interpreter be available?** - We will be hiring an ASL interpreters.
 Not every event will have an interpreter, but the most-requested ones will.
 If you happen to be ASL-fluent and want to volunteer to be an interpreter, please <a href="/contact/">contact the panels lead</a>.

-### What are Meet &amp; Greets?

-Our primary goal is to get people together to make new friends.
+- **What are Meet &amp; Greets?** - Our primary goal is to get people together to make new friends.
 If you have a specific interest and want to meet like-minded new friends, please declare a Meet &amp; Greet.
-M&amp;G hosts don't really have to prepare or do anything except to declare the M&amp;G is happening, and attend.
+M&G hosts don't really have to prepare or do anything except to declare the M&amp;G is happening, and attend.

-### What panels are happening?

-Closer to the con, we will post the live working-copy schedule, which will update repeatedly as panels are added and juggled, and settle down to a final schedule about two weeks before the con.
+- **What panels are happening?** - Closer to the con, we will post the live working-copy schedule, which will update repeatedly as panels are added and juggled, and settle down to a final schedule about two weeks before the con.